Workshop: Value Exploration

 Krister Bykvist (Stockholm), Value magnitudes and incomparability.

-Olivier Massin (Neuchâtel), Derivative values.
+Olivier Massin (Neuchâtel), The Conservative Value Boost.

 L. A. Paul (Yale), Value by acquaintance.